upvalue/meditations/README.md

 - Programs: Pandoc (only necessary for exporting markdown/plaintext descriptions of progress)
 - Browser: Meditations relies on modern browser features like `fetch,` and does not include polyfills.
 It is developed against the latest version of Chrome.

-# Running the development

-Webpack is required for development.
-Use `webpack -w`.

-Although this is a Go package, it is intended to be run directly from the repo and not installed with `go get`.

 # Further information

 See the manual at [docs/manual.org](docs/manual.org) or `yarn run manual-open` from command